Narivetta: Music

+Kaithapram Damodaran Namboothiri wrote the lyrics for the song Minnalvala, which was sung by Sid Sriram and Sithara Krishnakumar.
+The original background score and songs were composed by Jakes Bejoy.
+On 10 February, the team announced that the music rights had been granted to Sony Music India.

 Marketing

 The announcement motion poster was released on 21 July 2024, confirming Tovino Thomas, Cheran, and Suraj Venjaramoodu as the lead cast.
-The first look poster was unveiled on 21 January 2025, coinciding with Tovino's birthday.
-Following this, two additional posters were released featuring the female lead, Priyamvada Krishnan.
+The first-look poster was unveiled on 21 January 2025, coinciding with Tovino's birthday.
+Two additional posters were released featuring the female lead, Priyamvada Krishnan.

 Vormir Studios India acquired the rights to develop and manage the film's official website.
 The official announcement was made through the film’s social media accounts on 14 May 2025, accompanied by a promotional poster confirming the partnership.